attack-monkey/hyperwrap/README.md

 > View is just a plain React functional component

 # Get and Update State (Basics)

+In Hyperwrap, actions are just functions.
+Those functions can change global state, which in turn rerenders the application.

+> Remember - in Hyperwrapp, state is global.

 `getState()` gets global state and `updateState()` updates it...